 In fact, Twitter is one of the few social media platforms in which you can still build traffic and leads without investing in advertising.

-The first step is creating an effective Twitter posting and content-sharing strategy.
+The first step is creating an effective Twitter posting and content-sharing strategy, and don’t forget to save time with thoughtful automated responses.

 Here are some tips for when you wonder what to tweet.